Skip to Main Navigation Skip to Page Content

 • A data interpretation procedure that is used to translate data produced from a defined set of information sources into a prediction.

 The events that result in allergic contact dermatitis have been described in an adverse outcome pathway for skin sensitization.
-NICEATM, working with NTP, ICCVAM, and industry scientists, has created and evaluated defined approaches to identify potential skin sensitizers based on this adverse outcome pathway.
+NICEATM, working with the NIEHS Division of Translational Toxicology (DTT), ICCVAM, and industry scientists, created and evaluated DAs to identify potential skin sensitizers based on this adverse outcome pathway.

 Regulatory Applications of Defined Approaches